-We also managed to book our tour just two days before arriving, which was lucky considering it being the middle of the summer peak season.
+We also managed to book our tour just two days before arriving, which was lucky considering it was the middle of the summer peak season.

 You have two options when booking your tour.

-Given that Vik was right in the middle of our south coast Iceland road trip itinerary and we went with this option.
+Given that Vik was right in the middle of our south coast Iceland road trip itinerary, we went with this option.

-On the day trip you have two addition stops which are both spectacular in their own right!
+On the day trip, you have two additional stops which are both spectacular in their own right!
 But again, having the freedom to spend more time here is worth it if you can:

 - Seljalandsfoss Waterfall